Photo by elwynn / Shutterstock.com

 Minerva Studio / Shutterstock.com

-Invest $200 a month at 2 percent for 30 years, and you’ll end up with a little less than $100,000.
-Earn 12 percent on the same investment, and you’ll end up with nearly $900,000.
+Invest $200 a month at 2 percent for 30 years, and you’ll end up with around $98,000.
+Earn 12 percent on the same investment, and you’ll end up with about $600,000.
 Taking a measured amount of risk is the difference between getting rich and getting by.

 That being said, making risky bets is simply gambling.
 Take measured risks.
 Minimize risk by knowing as much as possible before investing, not putting all your eggs in one basket and learning from your mistakes.
 Or better yet, learn from someone else’s.